vktrannguyen/MLSF-protocol/README.md

 - https://github.com/sawsimeon/MLSF-PDL1
 - https://github.com/sawsimeon/PDL1_Generic

-Programming languages used in this protocol: Python v3.7, Jupyter notebook, Bash.
+Programming languages used in this protocol: Python v3.7, Bash.

 All other necessary information is included in our protocol.